Sustainable Synthesis of Materials

-The aim of this group is to increase the direct sustainability of structural metals in areas such as reduced carbon dioxide-intensive primary production, low-energy metallurgical synthesis, recycling, scrap-compatible alloy design, pollutant tolerance of alloys and improved longevity of alloys.
-The focus lies on the study of the basic physical and chemical foundations for improving the direct sustainability of structural metals.
+This research group aims to increase the direct sustainability of structural and functional metals.
+The research topics cover reduced CO2-intensive primary production, low-energy metallurgical synthesis, metal recycling, scrap-compatible alloy design, green steel, sustainable semiconductors, improved longevity of alloys, and green energy generation via combustion of metal powders.
+The scientific focus lies in the study of the physical and chemical foundations for improving the direct sustainability of structural metals.

-This group is concerned with sustainable metals and metallurgy, a field that is also referred to as green metallurgy.
-Engineering materials and particularly metallic alloys have enabled technological progress over millenia.
-Metallic materials have a historic and enduring importance in our society.
+This group is concerned with sustainable materials and metallurgy, fields also referred to as green materials science and sustainable metallurgy.
+Engineering materials and particularly metallic alloys have enabled technological progress over millennia.
+Metallic materials have historic and enduring importance in our society.
 They have paved the path of human civilization with load-bearing and functional applications that can be used under the harshest environmental conditions, from the Bronze Age onwards.
-Only metallic materials encompass such diverse features as strength, hardness, workability, damage tolerance, joinability, ductility and toughness, often combined with functional properties such as corrosion resistance, thermal and electric conductivity as well as hard and soft magnetism.
-The high and accelerating demand for load-bearing (structural) and functional metallic alloys in key sectors such as energy, construction, safety and transportation is resulting in predicted production growth rates of up to 200 per cent until 2050.
-Yet most of these metallic materials, specifically steel, aluminium, nickel and titanium, require a lot of energy when extracted and manufactured and these processes emit large amounts of greenhouse gases and pollution.
+Only metallic materials encompass such diverse features as strength, hardness, workability, damage tolerance, joinability, ductility, and toughness, often combined with functional properties such as corrosion resistance, thermal and electric conductivity as well as hard and soft magnetism.
+The high and accelerating demand for load-bearing (structural) and functional metallic alloys in key sectors such as energy, construction, safety, and transportation is resulting in predicted production growth rates of up to 200% until 2050.
+Yet most of these metallic materials, specifically steel, aluminum, nickel, and titanium, but also semiconductors, require a lot of energy when extracted and manufactured and these processes emit large amounts of greenhouse gases and pollution.
 The huge success of metallic products and industries also means that they have an important role in addressing the current environmental crisis.
-The availability of metals (most of the elements used in structural alloys are among the most abundant), efficient mass producibility, low price and amenability to large-scale industrial production (from extraction to the metal alloy) and manufacturing (downstream operations after solidification) have become a substantial environmental burden: worldwide production of metals leads to a total energy consumption of about 53 exajoules (1018 J) (8% of the global energy used) and almost 30% of industrial CO2-equivalent emissions (4.4 gigatons of carbon dioxide equivalent, Gt CO2eq) when counting only steels and aluminium alloys (the largest fraction of metal use by volume).
-This group studies the basic physical and chemical foundations for improving the direct sustainability of structural metals, in areas including reduced-carbon-dioxide intense primary production, low-energy metallurgical synthesis, recycling, scrap-compatible alloy design, contaminant tolerance of alloys and improved alloy longevity.
-The group is also concerned with the effectiveness and technological readiness (TRL) of individual measures in Sustainable Metallurgy and also works on novel materials that enable improved energy efficiency through their reduced mass, higher thermal stability and better mechanical properties than currently available alloys.
+The availability of metals (most of the elements used in structural alloys are among the most abundant), efficient mass producibility, low price, amenability to large-scale industrial production (from extraction to the metal alloy), and manufacturing (downstream operations after solidification) have become a substantial environmental burden: worldwide production of metals leads to the total energy consumption of about 53 exajoules (1 EJ = 1018 J) (8% of the global energy used) and almost 30% of industrial CO2-equivalent emissions (4.4 gigatons of CO2 equivalent) when counting only steels and aluminum alloys (the largest fraction of metal used by volume).
+This group studies the basic physical and chemical foundations for improving the direct sustainability of structural metals, in areas including reduced CO2 intensive primary production, low-energy metallurgical synthesis, recycling, scrap-compatible alloy design, improved alloy longevity, and green energy generation via combustion of metal powders.
+The group is also concerned with the effectiveness and technological readiness (TRL) of individual measures in Sustainable Metallurgy and works on novel materials that enable improved energy efficiency through their reduced mass, higher thermal stability, and better mechanical properties than currently available alloys.